hipstas/ava_documentation/pages/SpreadsheetTemplates.md

 ---
 # [Tag Spreadsheet Template](https://docs.google.com/spreadsheets/d/1LOuw5aiF4v00Ivx3S-ozPcGHzeZf3ovz/edit?usp=sharing&ouid=112492510360958259862&rtpof=true&sd=true)
 This template contains tags and tag categories used in a project.
 Tags are labels used in the interface to index, organize, and discover topics in the annotations.
 Categories can be used to organize the tags in groups.
-For instance, tags might contain the names of speakers featured on the recording(s), which could be organized via the category “speaker.”
+For instance, tags might contain the names of speakers featured on the recording(s), which could be organized under the category “speaker.”
 This would allow end users to easily find all annotations that relate to a given speaker or all speakers.
-Tags could also be used to organize concepts, themes, or features that appear across several recordings (e.g., “Shouting” as a tag and “Tone of Voice” as a category).
+Tags can also be used to organize concepts, themes, or features that appear across several recordings (e.g., “Shouting” as a tag and “Tone of Voice” as a category).
 Consistency with the spelling and capitalization of tags is imperative, as AVAnnotate will read each tag individually and cannot control for differences in case or spelling.

 **Note:**
 A tag can belong to multiple categories.
 For example, the tag “Zora Neale Hurston” may be found in the categories “Speaker” and “Topic” (depending on the event context) or may not be categorized at all.